 Imagine, with only a few clicks, you get a copy of all your favorite pictures.
 Even better, you’ll get the exact albums/photos you want without sacrificing image quality.

 You could then keep those digital memories in a safe place, or share them with family members offline.
-For those who want to close your Facebook account, you can do so without worrying data loss.
+For those who want to close your Facebook account, you can do so without worrying about data loss.